our authors

 After graduating from Bard College in 2018 with a degree in creative writing Ella Alexander has studied under Porochista Khakpour, Neil Gaiman, Rivka Galchen, and Wyatt Mason, and completed her senior thesis (a novella) under advisor Mary Caponegro.
 An LA native, she currently resides in Berlin.
 Her writing has been featured in publications including LongReads and HuffPost.
 The Sleeping Land is her debut novel.

-THE SLEEPING LAND (The Unnamed Press Jan.
-2025) - Less than two years after the collapse of the Soviet Union, three junior archeologists and their glory hound advisor arrive at a remote cave in the heart of the Siberian wilderness to carry out the first extensive Western dig on Russian soil since the execution of the Czar.
+THE SLEEPING LAND (The Unnamed Press, 2025) - Less than two years after the collapse of the Soviet Union, three junior archeologists and their glory hound advisor arrive at a remote cave in the heart of the Siberian wilderness to carry out the first extensive Western dig on Russian soil since the execution of the Czar.
 The excavation yields fascinating discoveries, and excitement grows among the team.
 As each member of the party grapples with the complexities and the challenges of the dig, going deeper into the cave, a strange feeling sets in.
 Are they really alone out there?

 Contact - Zeynep Sen